oyeBilly/esp32_ceedling_hello_world/README.md

 Also study the nvs_flash demo to figure out how they draw the line between hw dependency and mocks.
 Seems like they have hard coded mocks and stubs for a limited number of components

 So do we need a mock for esp_chip_info.h and esp_flash.h ?
+No

+Took out the esp_flash.h and everything for esp_chip_info.h works.
+Need to include mock_esp_chip_info.h in test though